halfaya/Music/S0146/README.md

 idea was to explore atonality in the context of dance rhythms.
 After an introduction, the forms used are the waltz, cha-cha, and salsa.
 Rebeca Mauleon's "Salsa Guidebook" and "101 Montunos" were valuable references.
-The song title is from "Salsa Caliente del Japan" by Orchestra de la Luz.
+The song title is from "Salsa Caliente del Japon" by Orchestra de la Luz.